internIITG/Intern-Experience-2022/Intuit/Dhruvesh Bhure.md

 ## Technical Round 2 Experience
 - Duration : 1.5 hrs
 - Number of interviewers : 3
-- First 45 minutes were things other than
+- First 45 minutes were things other than coding questions basically discussion on projects in depth and discusion on databse as well as OOPS.

 ## Hr Experience
 - There was no hr interview.